Beaches Negril reviews don’t lie. The luxury family-friendly resort sets the bar high for a family vacation your kids will never forget.

 I was surprised (and delighted) by how the Jamaican culture and flavours are completely infused into the atmosphere at Beaches Negril.
 Beaches Resorts and parent company Sandals are 100 per cent Jamaican-owned.
 The drive to Negril is roughly 90 minutes from the airport in Montego Bay.
 Beaches Ocho Rios is about two hours in the other direction.
 Negril is still pretty much a small town.
 And with the bonus of having the glorious 7 Mile Beach on one end and coral caves and cliffs on the other, it’s truly the best of both Jamaican worlds.

 Voted the top Caribbean resort for families by TripAdvisor readers, Beaches Negril had a lot of hype to live up to.
 So, arriving to a Sesame Street Mardi Gras parade (complete with marching band) seemed appropriate.
 I was duly instructed by my son to “take lots of pictures so I remember it, and so we can show Daddy.”
 But the difficulty with blowing your kid’s mind upon arrival is the bar is set pretty high.
 However, over the next four days we were treated to exemplary service, delicious food, and lots and lots of fun.
+I knew we’d be adding to the list of glowing Beaches Negril reviews with our stay.

 Beaches Negril: The Beach

 Negril’s 7 Mile Beach is seven miles (ha) of soft white sand and clear turquoise water.
 The entry to the water is very gradual and the Caribbean Sea is warm and calm.
 It’s perfect for little ones.
 For us it was key to head to the beach first.
-Because once the kids hit the pools, lazy river, and waterslides, it was tough to tear them away.
+Because once the kids hit the pools, lazy river, and waterslides, it’s tough to tear them away.
 And I still laugh at the thought of them swimming over to the bar and ordering mocktails off the drink menu.
 For my son it was a “Strawberry Slushie” (virgin Strawberry Daquiri).
 My daughter highly recommends the Fairy Princess, of course.

 Beaches Negril: The Activities

 Beaches’ partnership with Sesame Workshop has been going strong for over ten years.
-One of the newest characters introduced to the resorts is Oscar the Grouch, who is in a seemingly better mood since he’s in the sunny Caribbean.
+One of the newer characters introduced to the resorts is Oscar the Grouch, who is in a seemingly better mood since he’s in the sunny Caribbean.
 With the introduction of Oscar came a new activity.
-“Trash To Treasure” is facilitated by Pop-Up Adventure Play, a non-profit venture that sets the stage to transform “trash” like cardboard boxes, string, yarn, and tape into treasures of your child’s imagination.
+“Trash to Treasure” is facilitated by Pop-Up Adventure Play, a non-profit venture that sets the stage to transform “trash” like cardboard boxes, string, yarn, and tape into treasures of your child’s imagination.
 My kids actually spent an entire morning creating a bakery out of boxes in the shade of the palm trees.
 I literally had to drag them to the beach.

 A daily schedule of events featuring the Sesame Street characters is posted at the Kids Kamp and Nursery.
 My son did science experiments with Super Grover.
 Seriously.
 Character breakfasts and tuck-ins are extra, but watching your kids eat pancakes with Cookie Monster and get tucked in by Elmo are memories that are priceless.